Rumor Detection on Social Media with Reinforcement Learning-based Key Propagation Graph Generator: Key Propagation Graph Generator

-\header\textbf{Overall Workflow.} We present the overall workflow of our KPG at step $t$ in Figure \ref{fig:kpg}.
-Specifically, at step $t$, if the number of candidates is less than $\gamma$, CRG is invoked to generate new responses drawn from a learned latent distribution.
-Then, we select candidates by balancing local and global perspectives based on a probability $\epsilon$.
-Next, ENS encodes the current graph $g_t$ with a GNN model and concatenates the graph representation and candidate features together.
-A fully connected layer is utilized to derive the probability of each available action $a_t$.
-Graph $g_{t+1}$ is updated based on $a_t$.
-Finally, the rewards are computed to optimize CRG and ENS.
+Figure \ref{fig:kpg} illustrates the KPG framework at step $t$, showing the generation process of the key propagation graph.
+At the bottom right of Figure \ref{fig:kpg}, a toy example of a key propagation graph $g_t$ with two nodes at step $t$ is presented.
+Suppose the current candidate graph $G_t$ is the graph at the middle left of Figure \ref{fig:kpg}.
+If the number of candidates is less than $\gamma$, the CRG $\pi_R(\cdot)$ generates new responses drawn from a learned latent distribution.
+In this example, node $5$ is added into the new candidate graph $G_{t+1}$, aiding in generating the candidate set $C_{t+1}$.
+Next, the ENS $\pi_S(\cdot)$ encodes the current graph $g_t$ using a GNN and concatenates the node representations with candidate features $X[C_{t+1}]$.
+An MLP is then utilized to derive the probability of each available action $a_t$.
+For example, at the bottom left of Figure \ref{fig:kpg}, graph $g_{t+1}$ is updated based on action $a_t =(2, (0,2))$.
+Finally, the rewards $R_{\pi_S}$ and $R_{\pi_R}$ are designed to increase the discriminative capacity of the generated key graph.
+Next, we elaborate on the CRG component in KPG.